QTC-UMD/rydiqule/paper/rq_v2_paper.md

 This feature allows for more efficient modeling of Rydberg atoms since low energy and high energy states can be defined in their natural bases, fine and hyperfine respectively, lowering the total number of sublevels that need to be calculated.

+## Analytic Doppler Averaging

+Experimental support for Doppler-averaged models using an exact analytic solution has been added.
+This functionality is based on the theoretical work presented in [@nagib_exact_2025].
+That work derived a method for solving the Linblad master equation in the eigenbasis of the system, which allows for a separation of the Doppler-averaging integration from system diagonalization enabling a general, analytic result.
+Replacing RydIQule's approximate numeric integration with this exact method results in faster and significantly higher accuracy solutions.
+At present, only 1-dimensional Doppler averages are supported, with extensions to higher dimensions planned for the next minor release.

 # Related Packages and Work

 Modeling quantum systems using the semi-classical Lindblad formalism is a common task that has been implemented by many physicists for their bespoke problems.